uccser/cs-unplugged/docs/source/getting_started/installation.rst

 You should now have the name of your virtual environment before the terminal prompt.

-Step 11: Install project requirements
+Step 11: Install Project Requirements
 =================================================

 To install the project requirements, type the following commands in terminal